 Estimates vary, but around 3% of us may have an allergy to one or more fragrance compounds commonly used in our toiletries, toothpastes, household cleaning agents, air fresheners, scented candles, and other consumer goods.

 In the EU, cosmetics regulations recognise 26 fragrance allergens.
 They include natural components of essential oils – such as eugenol, geraniol, and limonene – and artificial fragrance compounds – such as methyl 2-octynoate, butylphenyl methylpropional, and amyl cinnamal.
 The 26 must be declared when present in concentrations greater than 0.01% (wash-off products) or 0.001% (leave-on products).
 They are typically positioned last in a list of ingredients.
-If none are listed, it does not necessarily mean the product is fragrance free, as other, non-26 fragrance components could be present.
+If none are listed, it does not necessarily mean the product is fragrance free, as other, non-26 fragrance components could be present (sandalwood, for instance, is free of them).
 Look for ‘parfum’, ‘fragrance’ or the obvious presence of essential oil.

 Although other household detergents have less strict regulations regarding their labels, they do have to declare the presence of fragrances and fragrance allergens on packaging.